 Formerly titled Public Science Day

-Participating scientists will be trained in giving a short “TED like” talk.
-Their backgrounds and scientific fields span a wide range reflecting the membership of AAAS.
+Scientists (grad students, postdocs and professional scientists) recruited from local universities and businesses will visit Boston area schools to share their unique personal journeys into science careers while middle and high school students ask questions and enjoy free pizza.
+There is growing evidence that meeting scientists and hearing about their work, as well as their struggles, can help students see themselves as scientists, and have a positive effect on their academic work.
+Over 20 scientists will be recruited and trained in giving a short “TED like” talk.
+Their backgrounds and scientific field will span a wide range reflecting the membership of AAAS.
 Biologists, mathematicians, social scientists and engineers will share some of what makes their science interesting and important and how they arrived at where they are today.
-Click on the links below to see examples of the talks that were given by the 2017 speakers.
+For examples of the talks that will be given see talks below by some of the scheduled speakers.

 Logistics: Each scientist will give one 15minute talk followed by 10min of questions.
 Talks will be given in a room during lunch period and student attendance will be voluntary.
 Schools may request more than one talk by multiple scientists.
 AAAS will order and have Pizza delivered for students to enjoy during the talks.
 Contact Rebekah Corlew firstname.lastname@example.org with further questions.

 Sign up your school for a scientist visit (limited to schools within the 95 or 495 corridor).

 Sign up to visit a school and share your science experience.

 AAAS Science Days: Pre-meeting – Scientist Teacher Partnership –